 The Nine streets ($$) — known as the ‘negen straatjes’ full of trendy and quirky boutiques and the occasional vintage store.

-Bicycle ($) — Seriously there is no better way to see Amsterdam than renting a bicycle and seeing it from the local’s eyes.
-There are plenty of bike rental shops around the city, be prepared to spend about 10 euro per day to rent a bike in Amsterdam.
+There is no better way to see Amsterdam than renting a bicycle and seeing it from the local’s eyes.
+There are plenty of bike rental shops around the city, be prepared to spend roughly 10 euro per day to rent a bike in Amsterdam.
 We booked this bike tour and loved it, highly recommend!

-Walking ($) — The city of Amsterdam is pretty small compared to other European countries.
+The city of Amsterdam is pretty small compared to other European countries.
 With that being said, walking is a great way to navigate the canals and take your time viewing this pretty city!

-I hope you enjoyed this travel guide and it helped you make your Amsterdam trip even better!
-If you enjoyed this share it with your friends and family!
+I hope you enjoyed my “Ultimate Amsterdam Travel Guide” and it helped you make your Amsterdam trip even better!
+Comment below if you have any other Amsterdam spots that I should try out!
 And for more of my travel guides head here!